oschrenk/notes/node.md

 - [Connect](http://senchalabs.github.com/connect/) Connect is a middleware framework for node, shipping with over 11 bundled middleware and a rich choice of 3rd-party middleware.
 - [mongooose](http://mongoosejs.com/) Mongoose is a MongoDB object modeling tool designed to work in an asychronous environment.
 - [coffee-resque](https://github.com/technoweenie/coffee-resque) Node.js port of Resque
-- [node-worker](https://github.com/cramforce/node-worker) An implementation of the WebWorker API for node.js
+- [node-webworker](https://github.com/pgriess/node-webworker) A WebWorkers implementation for NodeJS

 ### Projects/Companies using node.js ###